bulteau/catalog-api/README.md

 Launch this command line to populate database with Metadata from Google Vision API :
 `node src/cmd/step2-identifyColors.js`

-All Backup Data from step 1 and 2 : backup-data.sql
+TIPS : a Backup with Data from step 1 and 2 are available on data/backup-data.sql

 ### Step 3 - API ENDPOINTS